Arvy-believer/Arvy-believer/README.md

 - 👋 Hi, I’m Rikshit Vashishtha
 - 👀 I’m interested in web developement
-- 🌱 I’m currently learning and mastering react js
+- 🌱 I’m currently learning react js
 -

 <!---
 Arvy-believer/Arvy-believer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.